kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

 - It utilizes triangulation technology for straightforward 360-degree full scanning, with a maximum range of 8 meters.
 - The detection frequency is 2300 Hz, and the physical dimensions of the device are 96.3 x 59.8 x 38.8 mm.
 Usage:
-- Used for detecting front-facing walls and keeping the machine centered in the lane.
+- Used for detecting front, left, and right walls and keeping the machine centered in the lane.

 #### 中文